 - Data Center Knowledge – Perhaps the most prolific online data center trade pub, Data Center Knowledge has organized its website into approximately 100 company categories, sponsored white papers, 32 regions (both within and outside of the USA), infrastructure, sectors, jobs, and perspectives.
 Within the infrastructure section, Data Center Knowledge concentrates on cooling, DCIM, design, downtime, green, modular data centers, networking, power, and servers.
 Within its section on sectors, you’ll find regularly updated content on big data, bitcoin, cloud, colocation, computing, executive, government, managed hosting, storage, and supercomputing.

 - TechTarget SearchDataCenter – A part of the massive TechTarget network of publications (NASDAQ: TTGT), SearchDataCenter is all about data center best practices, design, facilities, infrastructure, mainframes, operations, and systems management.
-In addition to premium editorial content SearchDataCenter also includes tutorials, expert advice, and sponsored vendor content.
+In addition to premium editorial content, SearchDataCenter includes tutorials, expert advice, and sponsored vendor content.

-- The Data Center Journal – Through both a print magazine and website with articles, expert blogs, white papers, event calendar, and data center management resource centers, The Data Center Journal focus is on the intersection of data center design, facilities, and technology.
+- The Data Center Journal – Through both a print magazine and website with articles, expert blogs, white papers, event calendars, and data center management resource centers, The Data Center Journal focuses on the intersection of data center design, facilities, and technology.

 Data Center Associations

 - AFCOM – Similar to 7x24 Exchange’s multi-pronged business model, AFCOM produces conferences, publishes a magazine (Data Center Management Magazine), and is a trade association for various data center stakeholders.
-These events include both a national and global Data Center World conference, as well as regional symposiums in Atlanta, Boston, Minneapolis, New York City, Philadelphia, Seattle, and Southern California.
+These events include national and global Data Center World conferences and regional symposiums in Atlanta, Boston, Minneapolis, New York City, Philadelphia, Seattle, and Southern California.
 AFCOM memberships are available for individuals, sites (up to three individuals from the same location at the same company), and corporate memberships (up to five individual memberships from the same company).
 Although most of AFCOM’s nearly 40 chapters are located in the USA, AFCOM does have some chapters outside of the USA in Australia, Canada, and New Zealand.